 What you can expect to experience while on the job

-Employment of interior designers is projected to grow 5 percent from 2016 to 2026, about as fast as the average for all occupations.
-Designers will be needed to respond to consumer expectations that the interiors of structures meet certain conditions, such as being environmentally friendly and more easily accessible.
-Although only about 5 percent of interior designers are directly employed in the construction industry, many interior designers are heavily dependent on that industry to generate new work projects for them.
+Employment of interior designers is projected to grow 4 percent from 2018 to 2028, about as fast as the average for all occupations.
+Designers will be needed to respond to consumer expectations that the interiors of structures meet certain conditions, such as being environmentally friendly and easily accessible.
+Although a small percentage of interior designers are directly employed in the construction industry, many interior designers depend heavily on that industry to generate new work projects for them.
 In addition to demand created by new construction, demand for interior designers will also arise from the need to remodel and renovate existing homes, commercial buildings, and other facilities, such as hospitals, hotels, and schools.
-For example, interior designers will be needed to help accommodate the future living needs of an aging population, especially for those people who choose to stay in their homes as they age.Read More
+For example, interior designers will be needed to help accommodate the future living needs of an aging population, especially for people who choose to stay in their homes.Read More

 Gray states indicate no data available